adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 user _ought_ to want.
 They chose to respect the censorship industry more than their users.
 This would be one thing these platforms were merely a handful of publishers among many.
 But no, they are called platforms for a reason; they are the platforms on which modern public discourse happen.
-By turning to censorship they threaten the playing field on which democracy plays out.

- Governments should be concerned and even if the United States is paralysed by hand-wringing about the speech rights of the platforms themselves, other countries live under no such constraints.
-No constitutional obstacle prevents Australia, the EU, the United Kingdom or a host of other countries from restricting viewpoint based censorship, or requiring procedural justice for users who are blocked or shadow-banned.
-These countries have a free hand steal a march on old Uncle Sam.
+Governments should be concerned about this fundamental threat to democracy; and in principle this situation should have been a one-up for those constitutions which give the governments to tackle it without America's Madisonian hand-wringing about the speech rights of the platforms themselves.

-Instead these countries have used this free hand to do just the opposite.
-Instead of requiring companies to respect the user by providing them a platforms to discuss their viewpoints freely, these countries are instead legislating to demand that these companies uphold the elite consensus:
+Instead governments of democracies around the world have used their free hand to do just the opposite.
+Instead of requiring companies to respect the user enough to providing them a platforms to discuss their viewpoints freely, these countries are instead legislating to demand that these companies comply with the censorship industry.

 **The EU's the Digital Services Act** ....